Social | Talent creativity

 Supporting employees motivated to take on challenge and achieve growth

-Bridgestone encourages the transformation of mindset and behavior in part through the introduction of the “Genba (on-site) 100-Day Challenge Program” and “Management Challenge Program”.
+Bridgestone encourages the transformation of employee mindsets and behavior in part through introduction of the “Genba (on-site) 100-Day Challenge Program” and “Management Challenge Program”.

 • Genba (on-site) 100-Day Challenge Program

 This program allows participants to apply voluntarily to take initiative in investigating, verifying, improving and addressing on-site the self-identified issues and hypotheses either in Japan and/or overseas involving various operations (Genba).
-22 people have taken part in this program so far and the places of challenge have been expanded gradually, starting with the Genba at a natural rubber farm, Webfleet Solutions in Europe, retail and logistics in 2023 and expanding to Diversified Products and Internal Manufacturing (Steel Cord).
+32 employees have taken part in this program so far and the places of challenge have been expanded gradually, starting with the Genba at a natural rubber plantation, Webfleet Solutions in Europe, retail and logistics in 2023 and expanding to Diversified Products and Internal Manufacturing (Steel Cord).

 • Management Challenge Program

-This program provides junior employees who are motivated to take on challenges with the opportunity to gain management experience early in their careers by serving in pre-management positions.
-13 people in total have taken this challenge so far.
+This program provides junior employees who are motivated to take on challenges with the opportunity to gain management experience early in their careers by serving in a pre-management position.
+A total of 13 people have taken in the program so far.

 Leadership training